2001–02 Seattle SuperSonics season

 The 2001–02 Seattle SuperSonics season was the 35th season for the Seattle SuperSonics in the National Basketball Association.
 During the off-season, the SuperSonics signed free agents Calvin Booth, and Jerome James.

-Heading into Nate McMillan's first full season as head coach, the SuperSonics struggled losing five of their first seven games, and held a 9–14 start to the regular season.
-However, the team won 14 of their next 20 games, and played above .500 basketball for the remainder of the season, holding a 25–23 record at the All-Star break, but lost six of their final eight games, finishing in fourth place in the Pacific Division with a 45–37 record, which was only a one-game improvement over the previous season, earning the seventh seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.
+Under Nate McMillan's first full season as head coach, the SuperSonics struggled losing five of their first seven games, and held a 9–14 start to the regular season.
+However, the team won 14 of their next 20 games, and played above .500 in winning percentage for the remainder of the season, holding a 25–23 record at the All-Star break.
+Despite losing six of their final eight games of the season, the SuperSonics finished in fourth place in the Pacific Division with a 45–37 record, which was only a one-game improvement over the previous season, earning the seventh seed in the Western Conference, and returning to the NBA playoffs after a one-year absence.

 Gary Payton averaged 22.1 points, 9.0 assists and 1.6 steals per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
-In addition, Rashard Lewis averaged 16.8 points and 7.0 rebounds per game, while Brent Barry provided the team with 14.4 points per game, Vin Baker contributed 14.1 points and 6.4 rebounds per game, but only played 55 games due to a shoulder injury, second-year forward Desmond Mason provided with 12.4 points per game off the bench, and top draft pick Vladimir Radmanovic was named to the NBA All-Rookie Second Team.
+In addition, Rashard Lewis averaged 16.8 points, 7.0 rebounds and 1.5 steals per game, along with 123 three-point field goals, while Brent Barry provided the team with 14.4 points, 5.4 rebounds, 5.3 assists and 1.8 steals per game, and also led them with 164 three-point field goals, Vin Baker contributed 14.1 points and 6.4 rebounds per game, but only played 55 games due to a shoulder injury, and second-year forward Desmond Mason provided with 12.4 points and 4.7 rebounds per game.
+Meanwhile, top draft pick Vladimir Radmanovic averaged 6.7 points and 3.8 rebounds per game, and was named to the NBA All-Rookie Second Team, rookie center Predrag Drobnjak provided with 6.8 points and 3.4 rebounds per game, and James contributed 5.3 points, 4.1 rebounds and 1.5 blocks per game.